 - Multi-topic Produce Requests - Currently each produce request may only address a single topic or topic-partition.
 Most use cases do not require multi-topic produce requests, they introduce additional complexity into the API, and clients can easily split data across multiple requests if necessary

 - Most Producer/Consumer Overrides in Requests - Only a few key overrides are exposed in the API (but global overrides can be set by the administrator).
 The reason is two-fold.
 First, proxies are multi-tenant and therefore most user-requested overrides need additional restrictions to ensure they do not impact other users.
 Second, tying the API too much to the implementation restricts future API improvements; this is especially important with the new upcoming consumer implementation.

 See the installation instructions for the Confluent Platform.
-Before starting the REST Proxy you must start Kafka and the schema registry.
+Before starting the REST Proxy you must start Kafka and Schema Registry.
 The Confluent Platform quickstart explains how to start these services locally for testing.

-Starting the Confluent REST Proxy service is simple once its dependencies are running:
+Starting the Kafka REST Proxy service is simple once its dependencies are running:

 # Start the REST Proxy.
 The default settings automatically work with the # default settings for local ZooKeeper and Kafka nodes. $ <path-to-confluent>/bin/kafka-rest-start etc/kafka-rest/kafka-rest.properties

 If you installed Debian or RPM packages, you can simply run